 It should be noted that the cascading stylesheets defined by modules are by default loaded before theme CSS (see Drupal API).
 AutoFloat's style might be overwritten by the theme stylesheets.
 In that case copy and paste the code from the autofloat.css file to the bottom of your theme's style.css file or use this solution.

-Your theme might not use the class 'content' to target the node body, if it does not follow standard Drupal core classes.
-Use your browser inspector to find the ones used by your theme and adjust the class used in the module's CSS files accordingly.
+Your theme might not use the HTML5 article tag or class/id 'content' to target the node body, if it does not follow standard Drupal core classes.
+Use your browser inspector to find the ones used by your theme and adjust the class used in the module's CSS file accordingly.

 Remember an element floats within the block-element containing it.
 If that doesn't cover the full width, the image might not float as expected.
 AutoFloat is intended for a relative 'flat' node body structure (not deeply nested).

 The images in the blocks also Auto Float.